RajaniPriyanka/selenium-project/README.md

 $ java -version

-If you do not have the latest Java installed, find out how to install Java here.
+If you do not have the latest Java installed, find out how to install Java https://www.java.com/en/download/help/download_options.xml
 Ensure your JAVA_HOME environment to the location of the installed JDK.
-Find out how to do that here.
+Find out how to do that https://docs.oracle.com/cd/E19182-01/820-7851/inst_cli_jdk_javahome_t/

 Setting up Eclipse

-Navigate to the Eclipse download page and download eclipse for Java EE developers.
+Navigate to the https://www.eclipse.org/downloads/ and download eclipse for Java EE developers.

 1.Installing a Plugin: